vvaquero/Install_stuff_notes/README.md

-# INSTALL STUFF
+# Install Stuff For Deep Learning
 Notes to install stuff need for Deep Learning.
 Maybe also other stuff as Latex, in case I get bored.

-Nvidia Stuff
+Nvidia
 ======

 Up to Feb 2018, I update to Cuda 9.0 (9.1 is not still compatible to everything)